 Aksoy was sentenced to 2 years and 1 month in prison, while Taş was given a sentence of 3 years 1 month and 15 days, but both will remain free pending the appeal process.
 The court, however, ruled to maintain their travel ban.

 On 13 November 2018, Aksoy received a notice ordering that he report to the Chief Public Prosecutor’s Office in 10 days for the execution of the prison sentence.
-On 20 November, Aksoy announced on his social media account that he was to be sent to prison on 22 November as per the appellate court verdict.
+On 20 November, Aksoy announced on social media that he was to be sent to prison on 22 November as per the appellate court verdict.